AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-3/overview.md

 >[!VIDEO](https://video.tv.adobe.com/v/342759)

-In this course, you will learn to do work with the following:
+In this course, you will learn to work with the following:

 - [User Preferences, Editor Settings, and Editor Toolbars](user-settings-preferences-toolbars.md)
 - [Folder Profiles](folder-profiles.md)